Huanillos

-Huanillos is a small seaside village in Chile and a big source of huano (guano) in the 19th century.

-Location

-Huanillos, sometimes Guanillos is located in the shore of the region of Tarapaca, Chile.
+Huanillos, sometimes Guanillos, is located in the shore of the region of Tarapaca, Chile.
 It is 130 km south from Iquique, the capital of the region.
+It was historically one of the main locations in Chile where guano deposits could be found.

 History

 Huanillos was one of the most important sources of guano.
-Guano is seabird excrement and it was used as a fertilizer in the 19th Century in the Peruvian country.
+Guano is seabird excrement and it was used as a fertilizer in the 19th century in the Peruvian country.
 It was discovered by Alexander Von Humboldt, a German naturalist who studied the flora and fauna of South America.

 Between 1845 and 1851 Huanillos was discovered by a Peruvian engineer who was sent by the government, until 1879 the border between Peru and Bolivia was located near the Bolivian city of Antofagasta, Chile took over this territory after the Pacific War.

 Founding

 The extraction of guano was approved by the Peruvian government in 1874, and with that the creation of the new village called Huanillos.

 It had a population of 825 people, 729 men and 96 women.
 Huanillos was a complex village, with hotels, a court house, shops, offices, and houses for the workers.

 There were three different types of workers; Peruvians, Chileans and coolies, or Chinese slaves.
 They worked mainly in the extraction of guano.